 Employees and self-employed client consultants

 As MLP is a knowledge-based service provider, qualified and motivated employees and self-employed client consultants represent the most important foundation for sustainable company success.
-Continuous development and refinement of personnel work for employees, as well as both winning and training new consultants were therefore also key focuses in 2017.
+Continuous development and refinement of personnel work for employees, as well as the recruitment and training of new consultants therefore remained key focuses in 2018.

 Low staff turnover rate

-The following table shows the development of average employee numbers in the individual business segments over the past few years:
+The following table shows the development of average employee numbers in the individual business units over the last few years: